-During your time here you will serve in the various ministries, whether that is tutoring kids from the community in our K-8 private Christian school, serving food and teaching Bible studies in our rescue mission, helping residents find clothes and other needed items in our thrift store, helping cook food for the children and homeless in our kitchen, or helping with various administrative needs behind the scenes.
+During the student's time at City Impact, students will serve in one of our ministry sites and partake in various activities including but not limited to tutoring kids from the Tenderloin in our K-8 private Christian school, serving the homeless and leading Bible Study in our rescue mission, finding clothes and other needed items for residents in our thrift store, helping cook food for the children and homeless in our kitchen, or helping with various administrative needs behind the scenes.

-2. GOING OUT TO MAKE DISCIPLES AND SHARE THE GOSPEL.
+2. GO OUT TO MAKE DISCIPLES AND SHARE THE GOSPEL.

-You will spend time in the classroom each week engaged in meaningful teaching and discussion with your peers as you process the Scriptures together and how it relates to the ministry that each of you are engaged in each day.
-You will also be plugged into a Discipleship Group of about 3-5 people of your same gender that will meet weekly to encourage each other and pray for each other.
+Every morning students join the classroom and partake in our ministerial class where with their peers students will process the Scripture and see how it relates to their ministry.
+Students will also be plugged into a Community Group that will meet weekly to encourage and pray for each other.

-In Jesus’ day there were such intense processes in place to train Jewish men to be the teachers and religious leaders of the day.
-It was a rigorous and competitive process.
-It involved years and years of strict training, beginning as a small child.
-The men who made it through and excelled would be well respected and honored in the Jewish culture.
-They were the best.
-They were the brightest.
-They were called Pharisees.
-They were called scribes.
-And they were the ones who were in the most conflict with Jesus, and in the end pushed the hardest for Jesus’ death.
+In Jesus’ day there was intense procedures in place to train Jewish men to be the teachers and religious leaders.
+Prospective leaders partook in a rigorous and competitive process that involved years of strict training beginning in childhood.
+The men who made it through were well respected and honored in the Jewish culture.
+They were called Pharisees and they were the ones who fought against Jesus and pushed for his death.

-Jesus chose a very different approach in training the disciples He would entrust with establishing the church.
-He said “follow me” in the path downward.
-As the disciples were arguing over who would be the greatest, the one with the best upward mobility, Jesus said, “you are not to be like that.
+Jesus chose a very different approach in training the disciples he would entrust with establishing the church.
+He said “follow me" in the path downward.
+As the disciples were arguing over who would be the greatest, Jesus said, “you are not to be like that.
 Instead, the greatest among you should be like the youngest, and the one who rules like the one who serves” (Luke 22:26).
 Jesus set a pattern of downward mobility.
 “He made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death— even death on a cross!”
-(Phil 2:7-8).
-And God calls us to have this same mindset!
+(Phil 2:7-8) and God calls us to have this same mindset!

-Our City Impact School of Ministry is primarily a training in Christian leadership.
-We believe that the most important component of any powerful Christian leader is humility before the Lord.
-So during your time here, you will be challenged to join Jesus in the process of being downwardly mobile in life, learning what it means to humble yourself and serve the forgotten in the inner city of San Francisco.
+The City Impact School of Ministry is a training ground for Christian leadership.
+With a focus on humility before the Lord, School of Ministry students will be challenged to join Jesus in the process of downward mobility in life, learning what it means to humble themselves, and serving the forgotten in the inner city of San Francisco.